IN THIS ARTICLE

 More: Everything you need to know about Super Visa Insurance

 No, you cannot work as a Super Visa holder in Canada.
-The visa is administered solely for family convergence.
+The visa is administered solely for family reunification.
 For your parents or grandparents to work while they are in Canada, they would need to apply for a work permit separately.
 There are no work rights under the Super Visa.

 Parents with a Super Visa are not allowed to work in Canada.
 They may spend extended time with family members and freely go wherever in Canada, but working on the Super Visa is prohibited.
 If work is your goal, your parents will have to explore options like applying for a super visa or a work permit pathway, although they are never guaranteed approval.